86Box/docs/hardware/machinespecific.rst

 * The BIOS setup utility is only available in Japanese.
 For English, use the otherwise identical **IBM PC 330 (type 6573)**.

+.. rubric:: Zida Tomato 4DP

+* Floppy drive support is completely disabled by default.
+It can be enabled through the *Onboard FDD Controller* option of the *Chipset Features Setup* menu on the BIOS setup; the floppy drives themselves must also be configured in the *Standard CMOS Setup* menu.

 Socket 7
 --------